SinclairQL/sQLux/docs/sqlux.md

 ```

 `RESOLUTION`
-The screen resulution for sQLux.
+The screen resolution for sQLux.
 The same as the -g option, normally used for creating the extended screen.

 ```
 RESOLUTION = 512x512